 IV.
 CONCLUSIONS

 The Commission should adopt the CEC recommendations for a policy decision supporting real time pricing as a long term rate design strategy and for a voluntary RTP supplement affecting energy procurement costs in the near term.
 This approach does not disrupt other proposals for retail end-user rate design, and merely provides a further inducement for end-users to respond to high market prices by shifting load or curtailing some uses.
-The costs to the Commission and UDCs is minimal, and the benefits to reduced DWR and ISO energy procurement costs may be substantial if generator pricing strategies are modified by the downward response of demand exposed to high market prices.
+The costs to the Commission and UDCs should be minimal, and the benefits to reduced DWR and ISO energy procurement costs may be substantial if generator pricing strategies are modified by the downward response of demand exposed to high market prices.

 Statement of Qualifications